The story begins.

 Now, in the last couple of weeks, Kitty’s Launderette has become a thing on social media.
 You might have noticed?
 It’s also become a building, round the corner from Oakfield Road, on Grasmere Street in Everton.

-So, by late summer Kitty’s Launderette will be opening for business.
+So before too long Kitty’s Launderette will be opening for business.
 And won’t that be good?

 Big thanks to Homebaked and everyone there for the support and ideas on the night.